Justin-Randall/tdd-cmake-template/README.md

 project(tdd_template LANGUAGES CXX)
 ```

-This may seem pedantic, it perhaps it is.
+This may seem pedantic, and perhaps it is.
 If the code/library you are writing targets older standards, then by all means adjust as needed.
 I *highly* recommend warnings as errors and try to either provide up-stream fixes if your dependencies generate warnings, or selectively disable them for 3rd party code and be very suspect of it.

 Lastly, the project name is what you will likely be changing when cutting and pasting.
 Otherwise this CMakeLists.txt is fine.